jmagman/flutter-wiki/Reduce-shader-compilation-jank-using-SkSL-warm-up.md

 1. Run the app with `--cache-sksl` turned on (e.g., `flutter run --profile --cache-sksl`) to capture shaders in SkSL.
 2. Play with the app to trigger as many animations (especially those with compilation jank) as needed.
 3. Press `M` in the command line of `flutter run` to write the captured SkSL shaders into a file named like `flutter_01.sksl.json`.
-4. Build the app with SkSL warm-up using `flutter build apk --bundle-sksl-path flutter_01.sksl.json` (use `flutter build ios ...` for iOS).
+4. Build the app with SkSL warm-up using
+	- `flutter build apk --bundle-sksl-path flutter_01.sksl.json` for Android
+	- `flutter build ios --bundle-sksl-path flutter_01.sksl.json` for iOS.
 5. Test the newly built app and release it.

 Alternatively, one can write some [integration tests] to automate the step 1 to 3 above using a single command like `flutter drive --profile --cache-sksl --write-sksl-on-exit flutter_01.sksl.json -t test_driver/app.dart`.